Convex projective structures on non-hyperbolic three-manifolds

-We now prove Theorem \ref{smoothnessthm}
+We now prove Theorem \ref{smoothnessthm}.

 \begin{proof}[Proof of Theorem \ref{smoothnessthm}.]
 To prove Theorem \ref{smoothnessthm} we must show that each infinitesimal deformation $u \in Z^1_{\rhyp}(\Gamma,\g)$ is integrable.
-From the discussion of the previous section we see that integrability of $u$ follows if we can show that the infinitely many obstructions all vanish.
+It is well-known that integrability of $u$ follows if we can show that the infinitely many obstructions all vanish (see e.g. Heusener--Porti~\cite[Section 8.2.4]{HePo}).
 The obstructions to integrability are cohomology classes in $H^2_{\rhyp}(\Gamma, \g)$.
-However, if one of these obstruction classes is non-zero, it would by Lemma~\ref{H^2injects} map to a non-zero class in $\bigoplus_{i=1}^k H^2_{\rhyp}(\Delta_i, \g)$ obstructing the integrability of $\res_* u$ in $\bigoplus_{i=1}^k H^1_{\rhyp}(\Delta_i, \g)$.
+However, if one of these obstruction classes is non-zero it would, by Lemma~\ref{H^2injects}, map to a non-zero class in $\bigoplus_{i=1}^k H^2_{\rhyp}(\Delta_i, \g)$ obstructing the integrability of $\res_* u$ in $\bigoplus_{i=1}^k H^1_{\rhyp}(\Delta_i, \g)$.
 By Lemma~\ref{Z^2smoothness}, this is impossible.
 Hence all the obstructions vanish and $u$ is an integrable infinitesimal deformation.
 This proves that $\Rep(\Gamma, \tilde G)$ is smooth at $\rhyp$.
 Since $\rhyp$ is an irreducible representation, the orbits of $\rhyp$ and all nearby representations are closed.
 Since the centralizer of all representations nearby $\rhyp$ is constant (equal to $\pm I$), we conclude that $\Char(\Gamma,\tilde G)$ is a manifold near the conjugacy class of $\rhyp$. \end{proof}